gidorah/iss-data-analytics-system/services/ingestion/docs/system-solution/ingestion-service-main-tasks.md

   - **Dependencies:** T012

 - **T014 - Staging Deployment and Smoke Testing**
-  - **Description:** Deploy via Coolify to staging with health checks and environment configuration, then run a smoke test to ingest a sample and verify the message in the Kafka topic.
+  - **Description:** Deploy via Coolify to staging with health checks, SSL automation, and environment configuration, then run a smoke test to ingest a sample and verify the message in the Kafka topic.
   - **Dependencies:** T013, T005

 - **T015 - Monitoring and Alerts Configuration**